JKC-Codes/jkc-codes.github.io/site/Markup/posts/Eliminating Navigation Menu Flashes.md

 When first building this website I deliberately left my mobile navigation menu open until JavaScript kicked in but this had the unfortunate side effect of the menu always being briefly visible at each page load before being hidden.

 I finally got around to fixing this recently and I want to document my thought process behind the solution here in case anyone finds themselves in the same position.
 Note that I'll mainly focus on the decisions I made and the reasons behind them rather than the code used to implement them.

-The [HTML](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Markup/_templates/_includes/header.html), [CSS/SASS](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Styles/site/_header.scss) and [JavaScript](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Scripts/site.js) are available at [GitHub](https://github.com/JKC-Codes/jkc-codes.github.io/tree/76f9b0ba3cec59a5d86b5256e494c9548c284ca0) if that's what you're after.
+There are several things to consider when trying to create a robust collabsible menu that doesn't cause layout shift, increase your speed index or become unusable without CSS/JavaScript &mdash; and that's all before you've even begun to consider the code that toggles the menu!

 ## The Problem